 - Brought Down to Badass: Psycho was stripped of his nanosuit before the game started, a turn of events that provides him with a lot of rage and angst.
 While it often regulates him to support roles for Prophet, his feats repeatedly remind you that he has serves in BOTH the British S.A.S. and the U.S. Army Special Forces.
 In the Epilogue, he shows that you don't need a nanosuit to become an apex predator.

-- Book-Ends: The ending has Prophet falling into the bay of Lingshan Island that Nomad fell into at the start of Crysis 1.
-Then has Prophet, now assuming the form and name of the original Lawrence Barnes, retiring and living on the island.
+- Bookends: The ending has Prophet falling into the bay of Lingshan Island that Nomad fell into at the start of Crysis 1.
+The final cutscene shows Prophet, now assuming the form and name of the original Lawrence Barnes, retiring and living on the island.

 - Brain Uploading: Nanosuits copy the personality and memories of their wearer, eventually replacing them completely without fully realizing that the original user is gone.